ramasamy0611/funprojects-expensemanager/README.md

 # funprojects-expensemanager
-Expense manager to collect the data of home expenses
+Expense manager to collect the data of home expens